 Information available through the UK government inquiry into the impacts of COVID-19 on people with protected characteristics has been consulted.
 The evidence for impacts on protected groups will change as new information becomes available.
-IASH will keep up-to-date with information and incorporate new evidence of equality impacts as they arise.
-We will be monitoring particularly the UK government inquiry findings: "Unequal impact: Coronavirus (COVID-19) and the impact on people with protected characteristics" which will look especially at impact relating to gender, disability and BAME individuals:
+The School will keep up to date with information and incorporate new evidence of equality impacts as they arise.
+We will be monitoring particularly the UK government inquiry findings: "Unequal impact: Coronavirus (Covid-19) and the impact on people with protected characteristics" which will look especially at impact relating to gender, disability and BAME individuals https://committees.parliament.uk/work/227/unequal-impact-coronavirus-covid19-and-theimpact-on-people-with-protected-characteristics/

-https://committees.parliament.uk/work/227/unequal-impact-coronavirus-COVID19-and-theimpact-on-people-with-protected-characteristics/

-• Any gaps in evidence/insufficient information to properly assess the policy, and how this be will be addressed:
+Are there gaps in evidence/insufficient information to properly assess the policy, and how this be will be addressed: